insidin/dc-recipes/README.md

 - a data container

 Install support.yml:
-> docker-machine -f support.yml up -d
+> docker-compose -f support.yml up -d

+## Network part 2

+Configure your host system to use the DNS server:

+First get the IP of the DNS server
+> docker-machine ssh default
+> ifconfig docker0

+(or read it from the logs of your dns container:
+> docker logs dns